 Outdoor Pizza Oven – designed and constructed by pupils of the School during the Summer of 2016.

-New Wildlife and Science Pond – for pond dipping for science-based projects.
+Wildlife and Science Pond – for pond dipping for science-based projects.

 River Wensum – Langley Preparatory School at Taverham Hall enjoy fishing rights on the Wensum River, which runs through the school grounds.
 Canoeing also takes place on the river.

-Forest – den building, bush craft and bird watching all take place in the school’s beautiful woodland alongside our highly acclaimed Forest School programme.
+Woodlands – den building, bush craft and bird watching all take place in the school’s beautiful woodland alongside our highly acclaimed Forest School programme.

 Outdoor play equipment – situated in all areas from Early Years through to Pre-Prep and the Prep School.